Minimising the spread of infectious diseases in the workplace is important to keeping staff safe and well at work.

 There are a number of actions employers can take to minimise the risk of spreading of infectious diseases in the workplace:

 - Encourage workers to follow the basic personal actions to stop the spread of infectious diseases.
-These include:
+This includes:

-- washing and drying hands regularly and well
+- wash and dry hands regularly and well

-- staying at home if they are sick
+- stay at home if they are sick

 - Provide immunisations to workers (such as the seasonal influenza vaccine.)
 Read about how to get immunised.